TIBCOSoftware/snappydata/docs/howto.md

 To start the cluster on multiple hosts:

-1. Extract the product distribution on each node of the cluster(or use a file system shared by all nodes such as NFS to keep the product distribution).
+1. Easiest way to run SnappyData on multiple nodes is to make sure you can use a shared file system such as NFS on all the nodes.
+Else, extract the product distribution on each node of the cluster.
+If all nodes have NFS access, install SnappyData on any one of the nodes.
 2. Create the configuration files **conf/servers**, **conf/locators**, **conf/leads** and mention the hostnames on which to start the server, locators, lead respectively.
+The packages template files (e.g. conf/servers.template) can be copied.
 3. Start the cluster using `sbin/snappy-start-all.sh`.
 SnappyData starts the cluster using SSH.

 > Note: It is recommended that you set up passwordless SSH on all hosts in the cluster.
 Refer to the documentation for [cluster configuration](http://snappydatainc.github.io/snappydata/configuration/) for more details.